-A month after teasing their new full frame DSLR, Nikon have today unveiled the full specification of the highly anticipated D850 – a new benchmark for high resolution photography.
+When Nikon unveiled the full specification of the highly anticipated D850 they set a new benchmark for high resolution photography.

 The 45.7 megapixel CMOS sensor approaches medium format-level resolution and forgoes an optical low pass filter to harness the maximum sharpness of Nikkor lenses, with fantastic fidelity, tonality and clarity.
 This is also Nikon’s first DSLR to incorporate a back illuminated CMOS sensor, which captures light more efficiently, resulting in a wider dynamic range and low-noise image capture.